Chris Brown holds high-end yard sale at his Los Angeles home

 Brown captioned the posts "DA CRIB ...
 2 day event" and included a heart emoji.

-Brown burst onto the music scene as a teen in 2005.
-He's had dozens of hits and won a Grammy Award in 2011 for best R&B album for "F.A.M.E."
+Brown, often called by his nickname Breezy, burst onto the music scene as a teen in 2005, won a Grammy Award in 2011 for best R&B album and remains a major hitmaker.
+His newest album "Indigo" went to No. 1 when it was released in June, he has a current top 10 hit, "No Guidance" featuring Drake and he's nominated for a pair of American Music Awards.

-But in the past decade, he's also been known for a stream of highly publicized run-ins with law enforcement, starting with a felony assault of then-girlfriend Rihanna in 2009 to which he pleaded guilty.
+But he's also in the past decade been nearly as well known for a stream of highly publicized run-ins with law enforcement, starting with a felony assault of then-girlfriend Rihanna in 2009 to which he pleaded guilty.

+The crowd of hundreds began gathering late Tuesday for the yard sale, who were joined Wednesday by news trucks documenting the scene and news helicopters hovering overhead.

-People began gathering late Tuesday for the sale at his house.
-A long line that stretched down the sidewalk began slowly moving late Wednesday morning toward a driveway filled with large canvas canopies shading rows of clothes.
+A long line that stretched down the sidewalk for several blocks ended at a driveway filled with large canvas canopies shading rows of clothes.

-Some people told TV stations they had driven from as far away as Arizona and didn't care what they walked away with as long as it belonged to Brown.
+Some said they had driven from as far away as Arizona and didn't care what they walked away with as long as it belonged to Brown.

-Symone Maddox of San Bernardino, California, said she took the day off work to check out the yard sale, hoping to get some hats and hoodies.
-"I already told my boss, she told me to bring something back," Maddox said.
+Symone Maddox of San Bernardino, California, said she took the day off work to check out the yard sale, hoping to get hats and hoodies.
+"I already told my boss.
+She told me to bring something back," Maddox said.

 The 23-year-old, a hip-hop artist who goes by the name Young Maddox, said she's been a Brown fan since the beginning of his career and was hoping that she could pass some of her music on to him and get him to sign some merchandise.
 She said despite owning much of the singer's apparel already, it'd be nice to get something directly from singer.